Which city is cheaper, San Francisco or Washington?

 Washington is a very easy city to get around on foot.
 Many neighborhoods around the city are easy to explore on foot.
 Most tourists spend a lot of time in the Mall area, which is very pedestrian friendly.

-San Francisco is a very walkable city.
+San Francisco is very walkable.
 It is compact enough to explore on foot, but given the large hills, it's a bit of a challenge, even for the most fit among us.

 Washington is a bustling city that offers something for everyone.
 Your budget might influence how long you stay.
 Since there is so much to do in the area, one day is probably not enough for all of it.